Mehrshad-Ghorbanzadeh/BI/README.md

 # BI
-It is my first try to crate a page for Beta Index reliability software.
+It is my first try to create a page for Beta Index reliability software.
 You can download the installer file of software from following link: https://www.dropbox.com/s/yn67c5a6bf1wekv/BetaIndex.exe?dl=0 After downloading the .exe file, install it by "Run as administrator".